Flickering gently in the pink-golden light

 Silence of our intimate sharing.

-Each of us immersed in our separate world of words
+Each of us immersed in a separate world of words

-I at my computer, seeking, coffee mug for strength
+I at my computer, coffee mug for strength

-You with your papers, reading, Espresso tasse for taste.
+You on the couch, Espresso tasse for taste.

 You clear your throat, and I no longer cover my ears